FYI Legislation and FAQ

 Who is eligible?

-FYI changes FUP eligibility slightly for youth.
-Vouchers distribute after October 2020 can only be provided to youth who are planning to age out or have already aged out through a formal transition planning process as defined in
+FYI can change FUP eligibility slightly for youth.
+Vouchers distributed after October 2020 can only be provided to youth who are planning to age out or have already aged out through a formal transition planning process as defined in

 For youth, the PCWA will certify that the youth is at least 18 years old and not more than 24 years old (has not reached his/her 25th birthday), that he/she left foster or older or will leave foster care within 90 days, in accordance with a transition plan, and is homeless or at risk of homelessness after the age of 16.
 Keep in mind that a housing choice voucher requires that an individual sign a legal document called a lease with a private landlord.
 Thus, the FSHO Coalition recommends and research by the University of Denver indicates that young people who are participating in extended foster care or Chafee Independent Living Services, are close to reaching their 21st birthday, and who participate in supervised independent living placements are the best candidates for referral.